casper-network/docs-archive/dapp/writing-rust-contracts.md

     .build();
 context.run(session);
 ```
-Run function panics if the code execution fails.
+Executing `run` will panic if the code execution fails.

-### Query And Assert
+### Query and Assert
-The smart contract we deployed creates a new vaule `"hello world"` under the key `"special_value"`.
+The smart contract we deployed creates a new value `"hello world"` under the key `"special_value"`.
 Using the `query` function it's possible to extract this value from the blockchain.
 ```rust
 let KEY: &str = "special_value";
 let result_of_query: Result<Value, Error> = context.query(MY_ACCOUNT, &[KEY]);